Understanding the Real Risks: GLP-1 and Pancreatitis

 Eli Lilly's Zepbound Pancreatic Risk Details

 According to Eli Lilly, the rate of pancreatitis in Zepbound’s clinical trials was 0.2%.
 That's the same as the placebo group.
-Over time, the numbers stayed low, with around 0.14 cases per 100 person-years on Zepbound and 0.15 for those not taking it.
+Over time, the numbers remained low, with around 0.14 cases per 100 person-years on Zepbound and 0.15 for those not taking it.

 The warning label on Zepbound also clearly states that inflammation of the pancreas is a known risk.